thuxugang/opus_rota2/README.md

 @article{xu2019opus,
-  title={OPUS-Rota2: An Improved Fast and Accurate Side-chain Modeling Method}, author={Xu, Gang and Ma, Tianqi and Du, Junqing and Wang, Qinghua and Ma, Jianpeng}, journal={Journal of chemical theory and computation}, year={2019}, publisher={ACS Publications}
+  title={OPUS-Rota2: An Improved Fast and Accurate Side-chain Modeling Method}, author={Xu, Gang and Ma, Tianqi and Du, Junqing and Wang, Qinghua and Ma, Jianpeng}, journal={Journal of Chemical Theory and Computation}, year={2019}, publisher={ACS Publications}
 }